Pine885/krita-plugin-layer-opacity-control-keyboard-shortcuts/README.md

-# Layer Opacity Control for Krita
+# Layer Opacity Control using shortcut keys for Krita

-A lightweight Krita plugin that allows you to quickly increase or decrease the opacity of the active layer using configurable increments.
+A Krita plugin that allows you to quickly increase or decrease the opacity of the active layer using keyboard shortcuts with configurable increments.

 ## ✨ Features